Naunter/bdocn_client_en/README.md

 Only tested on Steam, submit a issue to let me know if any problems.

 # How to Use
+1. Download the lateset version at `https://github.com/Naunter/bdocn_client_en/releases`

-1. Please run the BDO launcher and wait for it complete the update before you replace the language file!
+2. Please run the BDO launcher and wait for it complete the update before you run the tool and replace the language file!

-2. Select the BDO root directory
+3. Select the BDO root directory

-3. Select your region code
+4. Select your region code

-4. Run the tool to replace language file to English
+5. Run the tool to replace language file to English

 > Example for BDO root directory:
 >